Kabeeroad/netflix-clone-react-node/README.md

-this is react node fully functional web app
+this is react  fully functional web app